Keyclic/docs-en/reports.rst

 where {organization} is the organization's id delegating the report.
 And a31d9ab7-9476-45f2-8cc7-033bf40bbcfa is the receiving organization's id.

 Delegating a report doesn't mean this report is transfered, the initial report isn't modified but a new "child" report is created and attributed to the partner organization.
-This new report will be treated by the partner organization the same way every other report is: state change, interventions, assignments, etc, until it is closed.
+This new report will be treated by the partner organization the same way every other report is: state change, operations, assignments, etc, until it is closed.

 The partner organization may itself delegate this report to one of its partners and so on.
 For the initial report to be closed, the child must be closed.